aerickt/lapwing-for-beginners/src/Chapter-22.md

 * `EUPB/TPOE/TKPWRAFBG` infographic
 * `PEUBG/TO/TKPWRAFBG` pictographic

-This uses a briefing technique where the unstressed vowels such as the "i" in graph**i**c is dropped.
+This alternative outline employs dropping the unstressed "i" in "graph<s>i</s>c".

 ## "-ology" words
 These are written using regular syllabic splitting: